apache/nuttx/configs/olimex-lpc1766stk/README.txt

     where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number (default is the standard FTP port number 21).

+    You may also want to define the following in your configuration file.
+    Otherwise, you will have not feeback about what is going on:

+      CONFIG_DEBUG=y
+      CONFIG_DEBUG_VERBOSE=y
+      CONFIG_DEBUG_FTPC=y

   hidkbd:
     This configuration directory, performs a simple test of the USB host HID keyboard class driver using the test logic in apps/examples/hidkbd.